fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ### Working with Pull Requests

 Pull requests are a core part of collaboration process when working on any software project with at least two contributors.
-When making changes to a project you checkout a new branch locally, make and commit your changes, push the branch to remote repository (in our case to GitHub) and create a pull request for someone to review your changes before they can be merged into the master branch.
+When making changes to a project you checkout a new branch locally, make and commit your changes, push the branch to remote repository (in our case to GitHub) and create a pull request for someone to review your changes before those can be merged into the master branch.

-There are several reasons why using pull request and getting your code reviewed by at least one other person is always a good idea.
+There are several reasons why using pull requests and getting your code reviewed by at least one other person is always a good idea.

-1. Even a seasoned developer can often overlook some issues in their code: we all know of the tunnel vision effect.
+- Even a seasoned developer can often overlook some issues in their code: we all know of the tunnel vision effect.
-1. A reviewer can have a different perspective and offer a different point of view.
+- A reviewer can have a different perspective and offer a different point of view.
-1. After reading through your changes at least one other developer will be familiar with the changes you've made.
+- After reading through your changes, at least one other developer will be familiar with the changes you've made.
-1. Using PRs allows you to automatically run all tasks in your CI pipeline before the code is pushed to the master branch.
+- Using PRs allows you to automatically run all tasks in your CI pipeline before the code gets to the master branch.
 GitHub Actions provides a trigger for pull requests.

 You can configure your GitHub repository in such a way that pull requests cannot be merged until they are approved.